 RAGOM International Outreach (RIO) supports the rescue of dogs in peril beyond our country’s borders.
-From Goldens languishing on the streets of Turkey, to Goldens stolen and sold into China's illegal dog meat trade, RIO’s mission is to ensure that these gentle, deserving dogs around the world are offered the chance for a Golden Life.
+From Goldens languishing on the streets of Turkey, to Goldens stolen and sold into China's illegal dog meat trade, RIO’s mission ensures that these gentle, deserving dogs have a chance to live the Golden Life.

 Living on the Streets of Turkey

-Street dogs have existed in Turkish culture for hundreds of years.
-In 2005, Golden Retrievers began to appear among this unfortunate population.
-Goldens were first introduced by those who could afford to import them, but now they are sold for as little as 50 Turkish Lira ($20 US dollars) and are very common throughout Turkey.
+Street dogs have been a part of Turkish culture for hundreds of years.
+In 2005, Golden Retrievers started to appear among this unfortunate population.
+Goldens were first introduced by those who could afford to import them.
+Now they are sold for as little as 50 Turkish Lira ($20 US dollars) and are very common throughout Turkey.

 Thousands of Golden Retrievers are given up by their families or abandoned to fend for themselves.
 Reasons reflect what we witness in the United States: lifestyle changes, costs of ownership, medical issues, and allergies.

 Life in a Shelter or on Their Own

 There are far more homeless dogs in Turkey than rescues can accommodate.
 Because there is no shelter euthanasia and few adoptions, these dogs either live out their lives in a shelter or languish on the streets or in the forests after being vaccinated and spayed or neutered.

 Golden Retrievers don't fare well in these conditions.
 They are not pack animals and won't defend themselves, so many are attacked by other dogs.
 Their survival depends on people helping them.

 Rescue Efforts Begin